redeclipse/community/re-graphics/README.md

-All .svg files are made myself (Iceflower) with Inkscape.
-If not something different is written.
-(You can find the RE-style images of the Edit Icons too.)
-The file structure are the same as in the RE main directory.
-(Some not)

 **!IMPORTANT!**: Please READ the **WHOLE** ReadMe (*``name_ReadMe.txt``*) of some vector data before you edit or open them.
 Because if there exist there are useful tips and hints.